ejdunl55/KeenelandRaceTrack/README.md

 ![](images/Keeneland%20Betting.jpg)

 Here is a photo from the 2019 October Meet, the last meet we attended before the pandemic began.
-I am on the left, on my phone probably betting, my cousin Gabe is in the center, along with his roommate from Bellarmine, Spencer
+I am on the left, on my phone probably betting, my cousin Gabe is in the center, along with his roommate from Bellarmine, Tim.

 ![](images/Run%20for%20Recovery%20Race.jpg)